Olical/EventEmitter/README.md

  * Chrome
  * Opera
  * Safari
- * IE6+
+ * IE9+

-When testing in the more modern browsers, not Internet Explorer basically, I run it through the very early versions, some midrange versions and the very latest ones too.
+When testing in the more modern browsers, I run it through the very early versions, some midrange versions and the very latest ones too.
 I don't just do the latest version.

 EventEmitter will always be tested and working perfectly in all of them before a release.
 I will not release anything I think is riddled with bugs.
 However, if you do spot one, please [submit it as an issue](https://github.com/Wolfy87/EventEmitter/issues) and I will get right on it.

+I had to stop testing in IE<9.
+This is because Jasmine no longer seems to work in old IE. I converted all of my tests to Mocha/Chai and then realised Chai doesn't work in IE<9 either.
+I know it works, I just can't run the tests anymore, I still recommend using it in older IE versions.
+However, if you do encounter problems, all you have to do is roll back before v4.1.0, the first IE9+ only tested version.

 ## License (MIT)